bugoverdose/maze-runner/README.md

 - No element is responsive to height change because that would mess up everything.
 If the screen height is not enough, the user will have to scroll down.

 ## Enhancements

-- Give eyes to the red dot.

-  - Match the eye direction to the previous move direction.
-  - Default eye direction to a no-wall direction.

 - Blob sound on moving the player.